emmeDG/astro_DA_portfolio/README.md

 ## scripts

-This folder contains two scripts
+This folder contains one scripts

-- `tf_plot.py`
 - `generate_wf_for_et_BBH_triangle_pythonic_test_dist_v5_opt.py`

-The former is the script used to generate a TF plot to illustrate the time-frequency evolution of one of the events contained in the catalogs.
-The latter is the main code of the analysis, in particular:
+This is the main code of the analysis, in particular:

 - it reads the events from the COBA catalogs;
 - selects the events of interest for the paper;